 Through my lifelong research and in my personal experience, managing this stuff effectively is what separates the ‘haves’ from the ‘have-nots.’
 I’ve always been fascinated by the factors that separate the famously successful from everyone else.
 I’ve been devouring biographies, watching documentaries, and studying successful musicians, actors, artists, entrepreneurs, and others for years to learn about their journey’s.
 How they got from here to there, and to uncover what truly sets them apart.

 Rob Lowe, one of the original 1980’s “brat-packers,” has had a long, and storied career in both film and television spanning over three decades.
 To me, he continues to epitomize the tenets of a real-world rock star as an enduring acting icon.
 His autobiography, Stories I Only Tell My Friends, includes the riviting details about his career-launching, yet arduous audition process for the Francis Ford Coppola flim, The Outsiders in 1982.

-“There were days when I would’ve liked to have faced lower expectations and less pressure than learning at this particular level demanded.” ~ Rob Lowe
+“There were days when I would’ve liked to have faced lower expectations and less pressure than learning at what this particular level demanded.” ~ Rob Lowe

 This story made clear to me that two things must happen for people to achieve any type of “success” personally or professionally.
 First, you have to consistently take action and do what most others will not do.
 And second, you must be able to deliver results in the midst of the inevitable stress, angst, and anxiety that follows.